yousifmohamed814/Insurance-Analysis/docs/index.rst

 ..
-Testing documentation master file, created by sphinx-quickstart.
+Insurance Analysis documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Testing documentation!
+Insurance Analysis documentation!
 ==============================================

 Contents: